Overview of Respiratory Failure

 Acute respiratory failure is a life-threatening impairment of oxygenation, carbon dioxide elimination, or both.

-Many disorders affect both.
+Many disorders affect both oxygenation and ventilation.

 Common manifestations include dyspnea, use of accessory muscles of respiration, tachypnea, tachycardia, diaphoresis, cyanosis, altered consciousness, and, without treatment, eventually obtundation, respiratory arrest, and death.